 5.1.2 Asset capacity and performance

 Assets are generally provided to meet design standards where these are available.
 However, there is insufficient resources to address all known deficiencies.
-Locations where deficiencies in service performance are known are detailed in Table 5.1.2.
+Locations where deficiencies in service performance will be monitored for improvement.